How to create a happier workforce

 The impact of employee unhappiness in the workplace

 SEEK research shows a correlation between happiness and the willingness to go “above and beyond”.
-It also shows an inverse link between happiness and job seeking. justine delves further into this, explaining how easy it is for something that starts as an “individual experience” to quickly spread and affect an organisation’s “entire ecosystem”.
+It also shows an inverse link between happiness and job seeking.
+Justine delves further into this, explaining how easy it is for something that starts as an “individual experience” to quickly spread and affect an organisation’s “entire ecosystem”.

 “We often see when one person is struggling, it can impact their immediate team's dynamics,” she explains.

-“When employees are unhappy, it affects their ability to connect with colleagues, engage in their work, and contribute to the organisational culture,” she says.
-“Creating an environment where people can bring their whole selves to work and feel supported through all of life's transitions is so important.
+She expands on the data: “When employees are unhappy, it affects their ability to connect with colleagues, engage in their work, and contribute to the organisational culture.
+Creating a psychologically safe environment where people can bring their best self to work and feel supported through all of life's transitions is so important.”

 SEEK research reinforces this, showing that colleagues and workplace culture are both important happiness drivers for some generations.